 “In terms of estimating repairs, generally to refresh a property, we budget approximately $30/ft.
-A refresh would entail purely cosmetic fixes such as new paint, carpet, minor repairs, new lights, refinish floors, new toilet bowls, new vanities, new faucets (no extensive plumbing, electrical or foundation work).
-I would advise first time rehabbers to stick to cosmetic rehabs initially as they are easier and less risky.”
+A refresh would entail purely cosmetic fixes, such as new paint, carpet, minor repairs, new lights, refinish floors, new toilet bowls, new vanities, and new faucets (no extensive plumbing, electrical, or foundation work).
+I would advise first-time rehabbers to stick to cosmetic rehabs initially, as they are easier and less risky.”

 Cosmetic repairs include:

 - Interior painting and patching walls

 - Replacing cabinet hardware and painting cabinets to update the look of the cabinets without replacing them